hemidactylus/mlops-speedrun-spamclassifier/README.md

 components will be mocked with local (non-production) equivalents.

 - Create a Python 3.8+ virtualenv and `pip install -r requirements.txt` into it.
-- Add the repo's root to the Pythonpath of the virtualenv.
+- Add the root of this repo to the Pythonpath of the virtualenv.
 - 🚧 **Current workaround** Manually downgrade `pip install protobuf==3.20.1` (at the moment due to compatibility issues with Tensorflow).
 - Copy `sms_feature_store/feature_store.yaml.template` to `sms_feature_store/feature_store.yaml` and replace your Astra DB values _(Note: in real life you probably would have run `feast init sms_feature_store -t cassandra` and followed the interactive procedure)_.
 - Similarly, copy the `.env.sample` file to `.env` and edit it, inserting the same secrets, keyspace and secure-connect-bundle location you entered in the above feature store configuration file.